 Where a pupil(s) has exhibited inappropriate/harmful sexualised behaviour and/or exhibited inappropriate/harmful sexualised behaviours towards others, an AIM (Assessment, Intervention, Moving On) checklist must be completed and saved in CPOMS.
-If appropriate, contact should be made with CHAD Front Door/integrated hub (as per the flow chart).
+If appropriate, contact should be made with CHAD Front Door.
 Advice and support can also be obtained from the Regional Safeguarding and Child Protection Leads.